 “Oh my God…”

-My voice ended in a squeak, and my breathing quickened as I looked around, memories of playing “Here Lies the Abyss” swimming to the forefront of my mind.
+My voice ended in a squeak, and my breathing quickened with my pulse as I frantically looked all around, memories of playing Inquisition’s “Here Lies the Abyss” swimming to the forefront of my mind.

 But it looked for all the world like I was in the Fade.

-I could feel my heart pounding in my throat, beating as if it were trying to escape my ribcage and flee my body all by itself.
-My grip tightened on the slick stone behind me as I looked about my person again and again, my eyes confirming over and over what my brain both feared and desperately denied was true.
+My heart pounded in my throat, beating as if it were trying to escape my ribcage and flee my body all by itself.
+Grip tightening on the slick stone behind me, I glanced about my person again and again, my eyes confirming over and over what my brain both feared and desperately denied was true.

 I screamed.
 I couldn’t do anything else.
 I screamed and screamed, the sound torn from my throat and echoing across the stony landscape.
 Some part of me hoped I would scream loud enough that I would wake myself up and I would sit up straight in my own bed in my own apartment on my own real world and I would realize to my great relief that no, I was not trapped in a goddamn video game!